timmak/arc-docs/src/md/en/aws/quickstart-arc-project-layout.md

 # Project Layout

-`arcitect` projects make use of `npm run` scripts to read and execute workflows against a `.arc` file.
+`architect` projects make use of `npm run` scripts to read and execute workflows against a `.arc` file.

 - `arc-create` creates lambda code locally in `./src` for each respective `.arc` declaration
 - `arc-deploy` deploys lambda code defined in `.arc` to `staging` and, with an additional manual step, `production`